Overview: History of soil description in a nutshell

 US Soil Taxonomy

 In 1975, Soil Taxonomy was published by the United States Department of Agriculture's Soil Survey Staff.
 This system for classifying soils has undergone numerous changes since that time, and the 2nd edition was published in 1999.
-The 11th edition of the ‘Keys to Soil Taxonomy’ was published in 2010.
-Correlation of the NZ new soil classification with Soil Taxonomy is contained in Hewitt (2010).
+The 12th edition of the 'Keys to Soil Taxonomy' was published in 2014.

 World Reference Base for Soil Resources